opeik/tekken-handbook/Basics/Movement.md

 nerves in a scramble situation and you're struggling to Korean Back Dash.

 ## Jump
-Unless you're playing Akuma, Geese or Eliza, don't jump.
+Unless you're playing Akuma, Geese, or Eliza, don't jump.
 Since Tekken 3, the anti-gravity moon jump has been toned down to a stumpy hop which is more or less useless (outside of certain okizeme situations).
 You cannot block while jumping, and your opponent can hit you out of